aceofgreens/aceofgreens.github.io/content/articles/2025-03-29-structure_from_motion.md

 **Data-driven reconstruction**.
 The visual geometry grounded transformer (VGGT) [5] goes into this direction.
 It is a single transformer that uses a shared backbone with multiple branching heads to predict camera poses, depth maps, point maps, and tracks.
 Specifically, given $N$ images of shape $(N, H, W, 3)$ the output poses are $(N, 9)$ representing quaternions, translations, and focal lengths, the depth maps are $(N, H, W)$, the point maps are $(N, H, W, 3)$ in the coordinate system of the first camera, and the tracks are actually track features of shape $(N, C, H, W)$ from which the point tracks are produced.

 The transformer has 24 layers.
-It is ViT patchifying all frames into tokens and using alternating global and local self-attention layers.
+It is a ViT patchifying all frames into tokens and using alternating global and local self-attention layers.
 In global self-attention each token attends over all other tokens, across all frames.
 In local self-attention it attends only to those tokens within the same frame.
 For the dense predictions they use a DPT head [6].

 There is a certain amount of redundancy in the outputs.
 Camera poses can be inferred from the point maps, which can be inferred from the depth maps.
 Yet, having multiple over-complete predictions improves performance noticeably.
 It is up to the user to use decide which point cloud to use - the one from the depth head or the one from the point map head.